telerik/xaml-docs/controls/touchmanager/gestures/creating-custom-gesture.md

 			Me.isTwoFingerGesture = Me.touchIds.Count = MaxTouchCount
 		End Sub

-* __OnTouchLeave__: When this method is called, we can remove the touch id of the leaving touch from *touchIds* collection.
+* __OnTouchLeave__: When this method is called, we can remove the touch id of the leaving touch from the *touchIds* collection.

 	#### __[C#] Example 4: Implementing logic in the OnTouchLeave method__
 		public override void OnTouchLeave(GestureRecognizerEventArgs args)